-To prepare and publish the audited accounts of the authority for each financial year, in accordance with the statutory timetable and with the requirement for the Full Council to approve the statement of accounts before 30 September (delegated to the Governance and Audit Committee).
+To prepare and publish the audited accounts of the authority for each financial year, in accordance with the statutory timetable and with the requirement for the Full Council to approve the statement of accounts before 30 September.

 To ensure the proper retention of financial documents in accordance with the requirements set out in the authority's document retention schedule.